 Wellness Hydration Mix

-Designed to rapidly rehydrate those who are dehydrated from either illness, extreme exercise, or extreme "fun."It has a combo of sodium, potassium and zinc (significantly more sodium and potassium that's found in sports drinks)
+Wellness Hydration Drink Mix is designed to rapidly rehydrate with a combination of sodium, potassium and zinc (significantly more sodium and potassium than is found in sports drinks)

-Healthy version of over the counter oral rehydration solutions without the extra ingredients like food colorings and artificial sweeteners.
+Different from the versions of over the counter oral rehydration solutions since it is without the extra ingredients like food colorings and artificial sweeteners.

 Oral rehydration solutions are electrolyte solutions with 1500 mg of sodium/L, 500 mg of potassium/L, 10 mg of zinc/L, and a small amount of sugar (2 to 3 grams per 100 mL of water)

 Hyper Hydration Mix

 This drink is a high sodium drink at the same concentration of blood, making it a drinkable saline.